contao/contao/newsletter-bundle/README.md

 The newsletter bundle adds newsletter functionality to Contao 4.

+The package can be installed with the specification `contao/newsletter-bundle` via the contao manager or composer.
+If a lower version than the current one must be installed, this must be specified - e.g. for the current LTS with `^4.4`.

 Contao is an Open Source PHP Content Management System for people who want a professional website that is easy to maintain.
 Visit the [project website][1] for more information.